Harshith5S/VDP_Solutions/README.md

-# fswd
+# full_stack_web_development
-django project on web
+website for VDP Solutions Pvt Ltd. using django

 download this p3 file and extract open xampp or wramp server and start apache and mysql